Resonance fluorescence of noisy systems: Results

 A quantitative understanding of the spectra is possible by combining the information on peak positions and widths, presented in Fig.~\ref{fig:bieguny}, with the peak intensities.
-The latter are extracted directly by evaluating the pre-factors of the Lorentzian terms in Eq.~\eqref{eq:widmo_RF_TN} and are shown, for $\overline{\Delta}=0$, as a function of the switching rate in Fig.~\ref{fig:STN}(c,d), where we split the result into the slow and fast noise regimes ($\beta<\Delta_0/2$ and $\beta>\Delta_0/2$), grouping the intensities of certain lines for clarity (the separate intensities are not necessarily positive).
+The latter are extracted directly by evaluating the pre-factors of the Lorentzian terms in Eq.~\eqref{eq:widmo_RF_TN} and are shown, for $\overline{\Delta}=0$, as a function of the switching rate in Fig.~\ref{fig:STN}(c,d), where we split the result into the slow and fast noise regimes ($\beta<\Delta_0/2$ and $\beta>\Delta_0/2$).

+Although the spectrum is always positive, its decomposition into individual peaks is to some extent artificial and some of the components defined in this way may have negative amplitudes if the peaks overlap.
+Therefore, in some cases we group a few lines that have the same position or the same physical nature and show only the sum of their intensities, so that the presented intensities are positive.

 For $\beta\ll\Delta_0$ the total scattering intensity is dominated by the nominally broadened contribution $L_1$.
 However, as discussed above, in the limit of $\beta\to 0$ its width decreases to zero, hence the fully elastic scattering is recovered in the static limit.
-On the other hand, for $\beta\gg\Delta_0$ total intensity reaches the value characteristic of resonant scattering (Fig.~\ref{fig:STN}(d), red line) and is dominated by the elastic contribution $L_0$ (purple line), which is consistent with the resonance with the averaged transition energy, leading again to the situation known from a two level system \cite{ScullyZubairy1997} at resonance.
+On the other hand, for $\beta\gg\Delta_0$ total intensity reaches the value characteristic of resonant scattering (Fig.~\ref{fig:STN}(d), purple line) and is dominated by the elastic contribution $L_0$ (blue line), which is consistent with the resonance with the averaged transition energy, leading again to the situation known from a two level system at resonance \cite{ScullyZubairy1997}.
 The exact limiting values of the intensities of all the spectral components are collected in Tab.~\ref{table:1}.

 We now turn to the case when the laser is tuned to one of the two possible transition frequencies, $\overline{\Delta} = \Delta_0/2$.
 Fig.~\ref{fig:STN}(e) and Fig.~\ref{fig:STN}(f) show the RF spectrum in this case for $\beta<\Delta_0/2$ and $\beta \ge \Delta_0/2$, respectively.
 In the quasi-static regime we again observe a single sharp line at laser frequency, but now the intensity is much larger than for $\overline{\Delta}=0$ (Fig.~\ref{fig:STN}(e), black line).
 As the switching rate grows, this line is accompanied by two broadened lines, that initially appear around the transition energies (one of which now coincides with the laser frequency) and then merge around the central spectral position to disappear again for $\beta\gg\Delta_0$ (Fig.~\ref{fig:STN}(f), blue line) The position of the broadened features is the same as in the previous case (Fig.~\ref{fig:STN}(a,b)) with respect to the transition energies and the position of the sharp peak follows the laser frequency, while the overall intensity now decreases as the switching rate grows.
 In this case the laser is tuned to resonance with one of the transition energies, leading to strong scattering in the quasi-static case, which again reproduces the known result for resonant light scattering \cite{ScullyZubairy1997}.
 On the other hand, in the fast-switching regime, the averaged transition energy is detuned from the laser, hence in this motionally narrowed limit the spectrum corresponds to resonance fluorescence with strongly detuned excitation, showing a weak narrow line at the laser frequency (Fig.~\ref{fig:STN}(f), blue line).